kurron/docker-compose-descriptor-ecs-deployer/README.md

 * /operations/shutdown - Allows the application to be gracefully shutdown (not enabled by default).
 * /operations/trace - Displays trace information (by default the last few HTTP requests).

+## REST API
+The easiest way to explore the available resources is via the [HAL Browser](https://github.com/mikekelly/hal-browser).
+Just point your browser to `localhost:8080/` and you'll be able to explore the different endpoints.

 ## REST API Documentation
 You can find the current API documentation at `/docs/index.hml`.